 BS, 2015, Worcester Polytechnic Institute

 Born and raised just south of Worcester, Massachusetts, Ryan attended WPI where he received his undergraduate degree in chemistry.
 While studying in Worcester, he spent time researching methods for single DNA fiber analysis using bio-orthogonal chemistry and functionalized thymidine analogues under the mentorship of Nicholas Rhind at the University of Massachusetts Medical School.
 Following graduation, Ryan went on to pursue a PhD in chemistry at Yale University under Seth Herzon.
 If not in the lab, he can be found either skiing at Smuggler’s Notch, kayaking, or fishing.

-John hails from Fort Wayne, Indiana, and attended Indiana University in Bloomington for his undergraduate studies.
-There he conducted research in analytical organic electrochemistry, receiving awards for academic achievement and to help support pursuing research, including the William G. Roessler Scholarship, Earl G. Sturdevant Summer Research Scholarship, and James C. White Award.
-His undergraduate work ignited an interest in organic synthesis, and he decided to continue his studies and pursue a Ph.D. at Yale.
-John joined the Herzon Group in 2016.
+John is from Fort Wayne, IN., and attended Indiana University in Bloomington for his undergraduate studies.
+There, he did research in analytical organic electrochemistry receiving a few awards for academic achievement including the William G. Roessler Scholarship, Earl G. Sturdevant Summer Research Scholarship, and James C. White Award.
+His undergraduate work ignited an interest in organic synthesis which resulted in pursuing a Ph.D. at Yale University.
+John joined the Herzon group in the fall semester of 2016.